I was always skeptical of planning a day trip to Matheran. At the back of my mind ran questions like…..

 If you are patient to give yourself two hours in the leisurely paced toy train, you are rewarded with breathtaking views of the Sahyadri hill range (and cascading waterfalls during monsoons).

 If not for the toy train, an alternative is to hire a cab from Neral station to Dasturi Park.
-This is your get off destination since vehicles are not allowed beyond this point.
+Vehicles are not allowed beyond this point.
 From Dasturi Park you either trek along the railway tracks or hire a horse or hand pulled rickshaw to Matheran.

 What did we do?